preferred-coyote/preferred-coyote/CONTRIBUTING.md

 ### Make a pull request

-Make a clear pull request from your fork and branch to the upstream dev branch, detailing exactly what changes you made and what feature this should add.
+Make a clear pull request from your fork and branch to the upstream develop branch, detailing exactly what changes you made and what feature this should add.
 The clearer your pull request is the faster you can get your changes incorporated into this repo.

+Please also make sure that your code passes all tests, particularly Circle CI.

 At least one other person MUST give your changes a code review, and once they are satisfied they will merge your changes into upstream.
 Alternatively,